Ben-Kandel/WF-Stats/README.md

 You may be wondering why the project is called
 > WF-Stats

-when I just talked a lot about Warsow.
+when I've been speaking about Warsow.
 It's simply because I have more demos from Warfork than Warsow, and so that's where the majority of the data is coming from.

 ## **The Methods**